raulgotor/linkerscope/README.md

 Links establish a connection between same addresses or sections at different areas.

 While address links are represented with a finite line between the addresses, section link drawing cover the whole region space.
-These can be used,for instance, to represent a _zoom_ in effects from one overview area to other area with more detail.
+These can be used, for instance, to represent a _zoom_ in effects from one overview area to other area with more detail.

 > When drawing a section link, Linkerscope expects both start and end section addresses to be visible at both intended areas.
 If any of those is not present, the link will not be drawn

-Links are defined at root level under the `links` tag.
+Links are defined at root level of the configuration file under the `links` tag.
 Links must have either `addresses` or `sections` tags or both.
+- `addresses` is a list of integers representing memory addresses
+- `sections` is a list whose elements can be either single section id's, section id's pairs (as a sublist) or both.
+  When using pairs, the first element should be the one with the lowest memory address.
 Additionally, specific styles can be specified under the `style` tag.